6 tips to save for a deposit while renting

 If you are constantly thinking about the end goal of a 20% deposit, it can feel a little disheartening at times and hard to stay motivated.

-This is why it is important to set yourself mini goals and reward yourself to help keep you on track.
-Once you set your savings goal and decide how much you need to save each month, note down on a calendar the amount you will have saved in 3, 6 and 9 months.
+This is why it is important to set yourself mini goals and reward yourself to help keep on track.
+Once you set your savings goal and decide how much you need to save each month, note down on a calendar the amount you will have saved in three, six and nine months.
 You can check back in and work out if it is still on track or whether you are ahead of schedule.

 Rewarding yourself is also important.
 For example, every time you save a thousand dollars, you could treat yourself to a dinner out or buy a new piece of furniture for the new property.
 Remember, saving for a deposit is a process and won't happen overnight, so you don't need to starve yourself of a life for the next few years.

 At homeloans.com.au, we have a number of calculators to help you work out how long it will take to save your deposit and how much you need to contribute each week or month.
 Our Lending Specialists can also work with you one-on-one to help you get into your own home sooner.
-Give our friendly team a call today on 1800 111 001 or leave your details here and they will give you a call.
+Give our friendly team a call today on 1800 111 001 or leave your details here for a callback.